 Teams tend to have long memories…and don’t forget when they have been disrespected, especially in high-pressure postseason play.
 Best advised to contain your bat flips to your video games.

 Have you had an encounter with any of these baseball myths, superstitions, or unwritten rules?
 Any we forgot?
-Feel free to leave any comments and tell us about your own baseball superstitions or give the customer coaches at JustBats a call at (866) 321-2287!
+Feel free to leave any comments and tell us about your own baseball superstitions or give the Bat Experts at JustBats a call at (866) 321-2287!